rmariano/itarch/posts/descriptors-decorators.rst

 The problem is that instance methods are functions, that take an extra first parameter, namely *self*, which is the instance itself.
-In this case, the error we see in line 41, is that the decorator passes the object as first (and sole) parameter, in the place of *self*, and there is nothing for the parameter named "helper", hence the error.
+In this case, the error shown in line 41, means that the decorator is composing the object as usually, and passes it was the first parameter, in the place where *self* would go for the method, and there is nothing being passed for *helper* (the parameters are "shifted" on place to the left), hence the error.

-In order to fix this, we need to distinguish when the wrapped function is being called "isolated", or as part of an instance or class.
+In order to fix this, we need to distinguish when the wrapped function is being called from an instance or a class.
 And descriptors do just that, so the fix is rather simple as in the previous case:

 .. code:: python